 Posted 4 years ago

 This is one of the earliest clocks manufactured by Lawson Clocks, Ltd. (later Lawson Time, Inc.) of Los Angeles – pioneer in the field of ‘digital’ or ‘direct read’ clocks and one of the country’s premier 20th century clock makers.
-Lawson is perhaps best known for producing the Model 304 “Zephyr,” long attributed to noted German-American industrial designer Kem Weber and an icon of Streamlined design.
+Lawson is perhaps best known for producing the Model 304 “Zephyr,” an icon of Streamlined design long attributed to noted German-American industrial designer Kem Weber.
 Recent research suggests that credit for the Zephyr's design, and for most of Lawson's best known clocks of the late 1930s and 40s, is more likely due to noted Art Deco designer and metalsmith, Paul Feher, working with artist George Adomatis.
 No patents or design drawings exist for any of Lawson's clocks.